-I read through the sympathetic responses to his questions with some interest.
+I read through the sympathetic responses to his questions with interest.
 Then something struck me: what if this post wasn’t real?
-What if there was no beleaguered Venezuelan, but rather this was a kind of psyops operation orchestrated by some political agency, perhaps an anti-government group in Venezuela or the CIA?
+What if no beleaguered Venezuelan existed, but rather this was part of a psyops operation orchestrated by a political agency—-perhaps an anti-government group in Venezuela or the CIA?

-Now, do I really think the post is a fake?
-No, I’d say there’s a very high probability that it’s real.
-The crux of my thought was more that I had no way of knowing whether it was real.
-And that’s because it’s very hard to know what is real or fake on the Internet.
+Did I really think the post was a fake?
+Of course not; I presumed it to be authentic.
+The crux of my thought was that I had no way of definitively knowing whether it was real.
+And that’s because it’s hard to know what is real or fake on the Internet.

-Let’s explore the possibility that this post was a fraud perpetrated by the U.S. government.
-What would be the point of such an activity?
-To, in a very small way, help destabilize the Venezuelan government.
-Could such an action really have any effect?
-On its own, of course not.
-But as part of a campaign of fake posts/blogs/web site articles it just might.
-Psyops is essentially a battle for hearts and minds.
-Some guy reads a blog about Venezuelans struggling against their government.
-He goes to work and his left leaning cubical mate makes some comments about the appeal of communism as practiced by countries like Cuba and Venezuela.
-This guy volleys back and uses the information he just read as ammunition.
-(Perhaps he even brings up the post.)
-Maybe he evens wins the argument, or at least gets his coworker to concede that not everything is fine and dandy in commie-land.
-Repeat that process, that conversation, a half million times.
-Suddenly opinions are shifting all over the world.
+Let’s explore the possibility this post was a fraud perpetrated by the U.S. Government.
+What would be the point?
+To help destabilize the Venezuelan government.
+Such an act would have little effect on its own, but a campaign of fake posts/blogs/web site articles could be powerful.
+Psyops is a battle for hearts and minds.
+Imagine an average fellow—-we’ll call him Dave—-reading a blog about Venezuelans struggling against their government.
+He goes to work and his left-leaning cubical mate comments on the appeal of communism as practiced by countries like Cuba and Venezuela.
+Dave volleys back using the information in the blog as ammunition.
+Maybe he wins the argument, or at least gets his coworker to concede that not everything is fine and dandy in commie-land.
+Repeat that process, that conversation, a half million times and opinions are shifting all over the world.

 I used to roll my eyes a bit when people would theorize about these kinds of psyop practices.
-It just sounded so ineffective---the idea of some CIA spook sitting behind a computer typing blog posts and creating fake facebook accounts.
-But now… not so much.
-These operations could be effective and bloodless ways of effecting national or foreign policies.
-(This article points to the U.S. military performing exactly such operations, though purportedly aimed only at non-U.S. citizens.)
+The idea of a CIA spook sitting at a computer, typing blog posts and creating fake Facebook accounts just sounded so ineffective.
+Now… not so much.
+These operations could be bloodless tools for effecting national or foreign policies.
+(This Guardian article points to the U.S. Military performing such operations, though purportedly aimed only at non-U.S. citizens.)

-It doesn’t have to be governments doing this.
-Let’s say someone goes to a health message board on the web and asks how to gets rid of their acne.
-Several people respond, but one poster in particular, perhaps a frequent commenter on the site, says, “I totally cured my acne with Brand X.” How do we really know this person isn’t an employee of Brand X?
-(You may be familiar with the term sock puppet which is a person pretending to be someone else on the Internet to advance their own interests.
-In the world of fiction writing, several authors have been caught using sock puppets to inform the world of their genius while damning competitors.)
+Governments aren’t the only ones who could do this.
+Let’s say someone goes to a health message board on the web and asks how to end their acne.
+Several people respond and one poster in particular, a frequent commenter on the site, says, “I totally cured my acne with Brand X.” How do we know this person isn’t an employee of Brand X?
+Such a profile would be termed a sock puppet—-a person on the Internet pretending to be someone else to advance their own interests.
+In the world of fiction writing, several authors have been caught using sock puppet profiles to inform the world of their genius while damning competitors.

 I’ll raise an obvious question.
-With the rise of chatbots and A.I. programs, how long until computer programs themselves will be the fakers?
-A program could be developed that creates a profile across various web sites and social media and then drops the appropriate opinions into conversations in a seemingly natural way? (“Funny you mention prune juice, Bob.
+With the rise of chatbots and A.I. programs, how long until computer programs themselves are the fakers?
+Software could create profiles on message boards and social media and then drop the desired opinions into conversations in a seemingly natural way. (“Funny you mention prune juice, Bob.
 I’m convinced it was prune juice combined with my Brand X skin cream that cured my psoriasis.”)

-So far, I’m talking about a danger poised by fake personas online.
-But what about the web environment and the way search results and interesting stories fall into our lap?
+So far, I’ve talked only about the danger poised by fake personas online.
+What about the web environment and the way search results and interesting news stories fall into our lap?
 Is that deceitful?

-Much has already been made of the fact that Google search results are tailored to your past behavior.
-If you tend to click on web sites with the a certain ideological viewpoint then Google will increase the prevalence of those web sites in your search results.
-Many people fear this reinforces a filter bubble in which people are only exposed to views they already hold.
+Much is made of the fact that Google tailors your search results based on your past behavior.
+If you tend to click on web sites with a particular ideological viewpoint, then Google will increase the prevalence of those web sites in your search results.
+Many people fear this creates a filter bubble that exposes people only to views they already hold.
 As a result, internet users get a skewed view of the opinions of their fellow citizens.

 One could argue the filter bubble helped push Donald Trump to victory.
-Passive liberals, emboldened by eight years of Obama, turned to Google and Facebook and saw only people who shared their opinions and none of the simmering rage of the flyover states. ( This article argues that journalists missed the coming Trump victory because they spent much of their time in the ideologically stratified environment of Twitter.)
+Passive liberals, emboldened by eight years of Obama, turned to Google and Facebook and saw only people who shared their opinions and none of the simmering rage of the flyover states.
+(This article argues that journalists missed the coming Trump victory because they spent their time in the ideologically stratified environment of Twitter.)

-With filter bubbles there’s no real malevolent intent.
-Google, Facebook and other searchable sites enact filter bubbles to increase the “stickiness” of their sites, not to dupe people.
-But can the web environment actually be manipulated to place specific emotions and ideas into people’s heads?
+With filter bubbles, there’s no malevolent intent.
+Google, Facebook and other searchable sites enact filter bubbles to increase the “stickiness” of their content, not to dupe people.
+Can malicious forces manipulate the web environment to place specific emotions and ideas into people’s heads?

-British journalist Carole Cadwalladr has been doing an interesting series of articles at the Guardian web site that point to just that possibilty.
-She’s been reporting on a communications firm, Cambridge Analytica, that can track people’s web activities and then target them with specific advertisements.
+British journalist Carole Cadwalladr of The Guardian has written an interesting series of articles that point to that possibility.
+She’s reported on a communications firm, Cambridge Analytica, that tracks people’s web activities and targets them with specific advertisements.

 …Jonathan Albright, a professor of communications at Elon University, North Carolina, who had mapped the news ecosystem and found millions of links between rightwing sites “strangling” the mainstream media, told me that trackers from sites like Breitbart could also be used by companies like Cambridge Analytica to follow people around the web and then, via Facebook, target them with ads.